bitshares/awesome-bitshares/README.md

 ### Hosted Wallets

-**Warning**: Since these are hosted wallets, they may have access to your private account credentials and thus, your funds may be at risk.
-Do your own research!
+**Warning**: Since these are hosted wallets, they may have access to your private account credentials and thus, your account may be at risk.
+Do your own research before using them.

 #### Hosted Mainnet Wallets